-If the underwriters exercise their option to purchase additional shares from us in full, the pro forma tangible book value after giving effect to this offering would be \$ per share.
-This represents an increase in tangible book value of \$ per share to existing shareholders and dilution of \$ per share to new investors.
+If the underwriters exercise their option to purchase additional shares from us in full, the pro forma tangible book value as of March 31, 2018 after giving effect to this offering would be \$10.95 per share.
+This represents an increase in tangible book value of \$1.90 per share to existing shareholders and dilution of \$8.05 per share to new investors.

 The following table summarizes, as of March 31, 2018, the total consideration paid to us and the average price paid per share by existing shareholders and investors purchasing common stock in this offering.
-This information is presented on a pro forma basis after giving effect to the sale of the shares of common stock in this offering (assuming the underwriters do not exercise their over-allotment option) at an assumed initial public offering price of \$ per share, the midpoint of the price range on the cover page of this prospectus, after deducting the underwriting discounts and commissions and offering expenses payable by us.
+This information is presented on a pro forma basis as of March 31, 2018 after giving effect to the sale of the 1,625,527 shares of common stock in this offering (assuming the underwriters do not exercise their over-allotment option) at the initial public offering price of \$19.00 per share, after deducting the underwriting discounts and commissions and offering expenses payable by us.

-Shares Purchased/ Issued Total Consideration Average Price

-Number Percent Amount (in millions) Percent Per Share

-Shareholders as of March 31, 2018 % \$ %\$

-New investors in this offering %\$ %\$

-Total 100% 6\$ 100 %\$
+Shares Purchased/ Issued Total Consider eration Average Price Number Percent Amount (in millions) Percent Per Share Shareholders as of March 31, 2018 5,900,698 78.4%\$ 107.6 77.7% \$ 18.23 New investors in this offering 1,625,527 21.6%\$ 30.9 22.3% \$ 19.00 Total 7,526,225 100% 138.5 100% \$ 18.39

-Assuming no shares are sold to existing shareholders in this offering, sales of shares of our common stock by the selling shareholders in this offering will reduce the number of shares of common stock held by existing shareholders to , or approximately % of the total shares of our common stock outstanding after this offering, and will result in new investors holding shares, or approximately % of the total shares of our common stock after this offering.
+Assuming no shares are sold to existing shareholders in this offering and using the number of shares of common stock outstanding as of March 31, 2018, sales of shares of our common stock by the selling shareholders in this offering would reduce the number of shares of common stock held by existing shareholders to 5,551,225, or approximately 73.8% of the total shares of our common stock outstanding after this offering, and will result in new investors holding 1,975,000 shares, or approximately 26.2% of the total shares of our common stock after this offering.

-In addition, if the underwriters' option to purchase additional shares is exercised in full, the number of shares of common stock held by existing shareholders will be further reduced to % of the total number of shares of common stock to be outstanding upon the completion of this offering, and the number of shares of common stock held by investors participating in this offering will be further increased to shares, or % of the total number of shares of common stock to be outstanding upon the completion of this offering.
+In addition, if the underwriters' option to purchase additional shares is exercised in full, the number of shares of common stock held by existing shareholders would be further reduced to approximately 71.0% of the total number of shares of common stock to be outstanding upon the completion of this offering, and the number of shares of common stock held by investors participating in this offering will be further increased to 2,271,250 shares, or approximately 29.0% of the total number of shares of common stock to be outstanding upon the completion of this offering.